Equality of arms – ATE insurance for insolvency claims

 Our experience of insolvency litigation is considerable and our reputation for excellent service is second-to-none.
 The products we offer reflect our commitment to listening to our clients and providing effective insurance that enables insolvency practitioners to get the best results out of their claims.

-- Litigation insurance for insolvency litigation is used by liquidators, administrators and trustees in bankruptcy
+- ATE insurance for insolvency litigation is used by liquidators, administrators and trustees in bankruptcy

-- No upfront cost of obtaining litigation insurance – and also we do not charge an assessment fee
+- No upfront cost of obtaining ATE insurance – and also we do not charge an assessment fee

 - Payment of the premium is deferred until the conclusion of the case and is contingent on a successful outcome